rfischer-nfa/tk-nested-modal-dialog-test/README.md

-Shotgun toolkit test app to demonstrate how a nested modal dialog will close its parent.
+Shotgun toolkit test app to demonstrate how: a nested modal dialog will close its parent
+*if a busy dialog is active*.

 Reproduce:
 - add the companion Shotgun Toolkit config to a test project's pipeline configurations: